The garden is transported into quite a different league by the series of dotty and delightful follies that the owner has built RHS Garden Finder

 The Giant Cuckoo Clock

-My most recent folly started as a splendid oak tower built for me by a local half-timbering specialist.
+The most recent folly started as a splendid oak tower built by a local specialist.
 It stands among conifers and has stairs to a viewing platform which overlooks the garden.

 Other features add interest to the garden.
 The Summer House has an African ethnic look but is actually all Herefordshire, made from elm re-growth cut a few yards away and reedmace from the pond.